jedisct1/libclang_rt.builtins-wasm32.a/README.md

 It is now also distributed [with the WASI SDK releases](https://github.com/WebAssembly/wasi-sdk/releases), as a separate tarball.

 Copy `libclang_rt.builtins-wasm32.a` from the tarball into the path expected by `clang`, creating the `lib` and `wasi` directories if necessary, and you'll be all set!

+This has been tested with:
+- LLVM 10
+- LLVM 11
+- LLVM 12